 Another method is to apply Epsom Salt early in the morning to your existing roses at a rate of one tablespoon per foot of plant height.
 You can repeat this every two weeks.
 You can dissolve the Epsom Salt in water or mix it straight into the soil.

 To Help with Transplant Shock

 It's unusual to find an organic soil amendment that is so inexpensive yet works so well.
-Try it on your roses for fuller, bigger blooms!
+So care for your roses by incorporating an Epsom Salt treatment for fuller, bigger rose blooms!

 Note: Only a member of this blog may post a comment.